-- 18.7.
-A personal licence is requires by individuals who may be engaged in making and authorising the sale or supply of alcohol.
-Not every person retailing alcohol at a premises licensed for that purpose needs to hold a personal licence. - 18.8.
-A joint view will always be arranged where the police are minded to object to the transfer of a designated premises supervisor on the grounds that such a transfer may undermine the crime prevention objective.
+- 14.6.
+A personal licence is required by individuals who may be engaged in making and authorising the sale or supply of alcohol.
+Not every person retailing alcohol at a premises licensed for that purpose needs to hold a personal licence although the licensing authority expects that every person authorised to make a sale of alcohol is clearly identified, for example by way of a written statement. - 14.7.
+A joint interview will always be arranged where the police are minded to object to the transfer of a designated premises supervisor on the grounds that such a transfer may undermine the crime prevention objective.